Tidal Energy – Definition, Advantages and Future

 Tidal Energy Advantages

-Let me show you some of the reasons that make tidal power an attractive option.
+Let me show you some of the reasons and advantages that make this an attractive option.

 Renewable